AmanahLW/Dashboard/README.md

 5. Fetching api data
 Create function for a button which fetches PHE data and wrangles it using def access_api () and def api_button_callback()

-6. Interatcive timeseries
-Create plot with  drop down menu for ventillation and hospital admisisons using def timeseriesgraph() and .dropdown() method Refresh graph to display changes between ventilator and hospital admission timeseries use def refresh_graph()